Boon Chye Loh

 Markus has over 30 years of experience in the financial services industry, of which 17 years is in Asia.
 Prior to joining Julius Baer in 2012, Markus has held senior leadership positions with UBS, including serving as their Chief Risk Officer Wealth Management Europe and Chief Credit Officer Wealth Management Asia-Pacific.
 Throughout his career, Markus has been involved in mergers and acquisitions, setting up new businesses and “Change the Bank” initiatives.

 Markus holds a Master of Law in Legal Studies from the University of Basel.

-Sylvie Davidson is a Managing Director and CRO APAC for UBS Asia Pacific.
+Sylvie Davidson is a Managing Director and Senior Advisor GRC for UBS Asia Pacific.
 Sylvie has worked in Asia since 1994 and has over 28 years’ experience in the industry.
 Prior to joining UBS she was COO of Barclays in Asia Pacific for Equities, supporting the business in achieving its strategic goals at a regional and divisional level.
 Before Barclays Sylvie held senior roles at Standard Chartered Bank and Merrill Lynch.
 Sylvie has extensive experience in trading, sales, structuring, risk management and project management.